Wednesday, April 29, 2009

 • 1 tbsp garam masala

-• 3 cans chickpeas (drained)
+• 3 cans chickpeas, drained and rinsed

-• 1/2 cup chopped cilantro (including stems)
+• 1/2 cup cilantro, chopped (including stems)

 Recipes by the Haggis and the Herring: tasty world recipes tested in our kitchen